Alprazolam: Pregnancy and breastfeeding

 Benzodiazepines cross the placenta, enter the fetus, and are also excreted in breast milk.
-Chronic administration of diazepam, another benzodiazepine, to nursing mothers has been reported to cause their infants to become lethargic and to lose weight.

 The use of alprazolam during pregnancy is associated with congenital abnormalities, and use in the last trimester may cause fetal drug dependence and withdrawal symptoms in the post-natal period as well as neonatal flaccidity and respiratory problems.
 However, in long-term users of benzodiazepines, abrupt discontinuation due to concerns of teratogenesis has a high risk of causing extreme withdrawal symptoms and a severe rebound effect of the underlying mental health disorder.
 Spontaneous abortions may also result from abrupt withdrawal of psychotropic medications, including benzodiazepines.

 Overdose

 The maximum recommended daily dose is 10 milligrams per day.

 Overdoses of alprazolam can be mild to severe depending on the quantity ingested and if other drugs are taken in combination.

-Alprazolam overdoses cause excess central nervous system (CNS) depression and may include one or more of the following symptoms:
+Alprazolam overdoses cause excess central nervous system (CNS) depression.